duereg/js-algorithms/README.md

 * Merge Sort
 * Quick Sort

 Various problems will be solved to show how to use these basic algorithms and data structures.

-The process of creating this code is documentated at http://codetype.wordpress.com
+The process of creating this code is documentated [here](//matt.mattblair.co)